 Our Top 11 Picks For The Cheapest 4k Projector

-Optoma revealed 2 of its best 4k projectors in early 2018 and one of them was the UHD50 4K.
-Just like the other budget 4K projectors that have come out last year, this uses pixel sifting to show the 4k image with 8.3 million pixels on the screen.
+Optoma revealed 2 of its best 4k projectors in early 2022 and one of them was the UHD50 4K.
+Just like the other budget 4K projectors that have come out last year, this uses pixel shifting to show the 4k image with 8.3 million pixels on the screen.

 This projector has a throw of fewer than 9 feet making it the shortest throw 4k projectors we have seen so far.
 So, guys with smaller rooms are finally getting some love.